 What can I do with mental health counseling skills?

 Mental health counselors offer psychotherapy in clinics, public agencies, medical facilities, and private practices to help clients with mental health issues.
 Counselors provide assessments and diagnoses, treatment planning, evidence-based therapeutic modalities, and crisis management or intervention.

 Licensed professional counseling (LPCs) is an expanding field that draws a large pool of prospective job seekers since it intersects with many other industries (healthcare, education, corrections, etc.).
 There are many career pathways a counselor can explore.
 According to the U.S. Bureau of Labor Statistics, the job outlook for counselors is expected to grow 25% from 2019 to 2029, much faster than average.
 Counselors are particularly well positioned for job stability and future growth based on their ability to provide specialized treatment services to both individuals and organizations.

 Clinical mental health counselors can focus on specific areas, but their broad educational background allows them great flexibility to work with a variety of populations on a variety of mental health issues.
-Depending on the state, clinical mental health counselors receive one of the following licenses: LMHC, LCMHC, LPCC, or LCPC.

 The license required to conduct clinical mental health counseling varies by state.
 For all states, licensed mental health counselors must obtain a master’s degree in counseling and complete the required counseling fieldwork hours.
 Number of credits and hours vary by state.

 How can I acquire mental health counseling skills and turn them into a career?